Lubsch/nixos-config/README.md

 ## How it works

 Host-configs and home-manager-configs are defined in flake.nix.
-Just specifiy the modules you'd like and
+Just specifiy the modules you'd like and the specialArguments to pass through to them.

+## Depndencies

+- Nixpkgs: Perhaps the greatest package repository out there, also providing NixOS-modules and a library
+- Home-Manager: Modules for managing the home directory
+- Impermanence: Define what data persist boots
+- Firefox-Addons: Repository with Firefox addons, duh
+- Nix-Colors: Easil pull in base16 schemes, library for colorschemes (incl. vim-plugin and hex conversion)

 ## Where state lingers on